sakthiananthan/course/README.md

 # course
-This is for the course plan
+This is for the course plan Readme